 For Key Stages 1 or 2

-Sir William Petty was a mathematician and member of the Royal Society who knows a lot of people, from the King to Samuel Pepys.
-He suffered lost properties in the fire, costing several thousand pounds, then he carefully studied the consequences of the Great Fire and drew up outline plans for what ought to be done afterwards.
+Sir William Petty was a mathematician and member of the Royal Society who knows a lot of people, including the King and Samuel Pepys.
+He suffered lost properties in the fire, costing him four thousand pounds, then carefully studied the consequences of the Great Fire and drew up outline plans for what ought to be done afterwards.
 To your children he is a friendly and eccentric fellow with lots of stories to tell.
 (I know children remember the experience for years afterwards because UKS2 children will call me by name with a smile on their faces even though I met them four years earlier!)

 If there are two classes studying the fire, then I can do a session with each (morning and afternoon).
 I even have ways of working with three or four classes.
 Having a whole day with one class, however, allows me to do that bit more.

 When should Sir William visit?

 The session works well whether or not the children already know about the Great Fire.
 If the session introduces the topic, then I can give them all a shared and rich experience to refer back to throughout their subsequent work.
 If it is the end of their study, I can conversationally explore and add to their existing knowledge, bringing it all ‘to life’.
 If I visit in the middle of your topic, then a bit of both applies, and the day provides an exciting boost to their knowledge and enthusiasm!

 The Story of the Fire